BucketCraft22/AdminChat/README.md

 # Adminchat

-Adminchat - A minecraft plugin for your admins on VELOCITY
+Adminchat - A minecraft plugin for your admins on Velocity

 ## About